-Carron valley forest has an existing network of forest roads that will expand with the development design plan and the need to access harvesting coupes.
+Carron V-alley forest has an existing network of forest roads that will expand with the development design plan and the need to access harvesting coupes.
 There is the potential for an improved circuit of the reservoir.
-This route will appeal to family cyclists, runners, keep fit and sports training.
-Family cyclists will struggle to use the forest road network as the surfaces and gradients are unsuitable for use by small children.
+This route will appeal to family cyclists, walkers, runners, keep fit and sports training.
 This can be low input due to use of existing roads infrastructure but also leads its self for the development of new multi-user route reducing the road length where appropriate.
 There is an on going need for improvements to internal landscaping and the installation of new signage.
 There is the potential for leaflets, on and off site interpretation, education materials and events that will encourage people to visit.